iivanoo/covid-apps-observer/data/data_us/reports/resources/net.baptisthealth.android.bhsf.careondemand___12.6.00.005_01/report.md

 > Having issues signing in.
 Keeps crashing before I can even log in<br> :date: __2020-06-24 01:04:00__

 > Paid for the referral, went to Mariner's and was still turned away.
 DO NOT INSTALL<br> :date: __2020-06-19 16:45:35__

-> Called a healthcare provider for an absess on my jaw, she couldn't hardly hear but go ahead and cancel my session and bill me 60 dollars for nothing.
-But I can call back and get charged another 60 dollars I'm sure of that.<br> :date: __2020-03-30 15:03:39__